senaite/senaite.core/README.rst

 Installation
 ------------
-This document details the installation steps for Bika LIMS version 3 on Linux  and the set up for Apache as proxy to make it available on the standard http port 80.
+This document details the installation steps for Bika LIMS version 3 from the Unified Installer package as basis, as installed on Linux, as well as the setup for Apache as web proxy to make the LIMS available on the standard http port 80.
 The process should be similar for MacOSX and other Unix-type operating systems.